woodgang2/PitchGrader/elo/track/README.md

   Contact Quality - intrinsic run value of ball when contact is made

-  Swing Decision - calculated by fitting a model to predict swings based on the difference between the expected intrinsic value of a swing vs. the run value of a take.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Swing Decision - calculated by fitting a model to predict swings based on the difference between the expected intrinsic value of a swing vs. the run value of a take.
 Final metric is based off how often they choose "correctly" compared to the league.
 It's a little funky right now, and I need to tinker with the model a little.

 **References**: